japs/alipy/doc/tutorial.rst

 	# That's it -- all in one line.
 	# Put visu=True to get visualizations in form of png files (nice but much slower)

-	# The output contains the transforms :
+	# The output is a list of Identification objects, which contain the transforms :
-	for id in identifications: # identifications is a list of the same length as images_to_align. if id.ok == True: # i.e., if it worked
+	for id in identifications: # list of the same length as images_to_align. if id.ok == True: # i.e., if it worked

-			print "%20s %20s" % (id.ukn.name, id.trans) # This is a alipy.star.SimpleTransform object
+			print "%20s : %20s, flux ratio %.2f" % (id.ukn.name, id.trans, id.medfluxratio)
+			# id.trans is a alipy.star.SimpleTransform object.
+Instead of printing it out as a string,
+			# you can directly access its parameters :
 			#print id.trans.v # the raw data, [r*cos(theta)  r*sin(theta)  r*shift_x  r*shift_y]
 			#print id.trans.matrixform()
 			#print id.trans.inverse() # this returns a new SimpleTransform object

 	# Minimal example of how to align images :

 	outputshape = alipy.align.shape(ref_image)